Louisiana Laws and Incentives

 Biofuels Feedstock Requirements

 The minimum percentage of Louisiana-harvested corn and soybeans used to produce renewable fuel in Louisiana facilities must be at least the same percentage of corn and soybeans used nationally to produce renewable fuel as reported by the U.S. Department of Agriculture’s Office of the Chief Economist.
-To ensure that the appropriate amounts of Louisiana-harvested feedstocks are available for renewable fuel production, renewable fuel manufacturing facilities are responsible for communicating their anticipated production levels and specific feedstock requirements to the Department of Agriculture and Forestry 180 days before the start of commercial operation and on an annual basis thereafter.
-Additionally, all renewable fuel manufacturing plants must provide an annual report to the state that includes certification that the plant has purchased Louisiana feedstock; production levels; the amount, type, and origination of feedstock used; and any financial benefits the state has provided, including grants, financing, and exemptions.
+To ensure that the appropriate amounts of Louisiana-harvested feedstocks are available for renewable fuel production, renewable fuel manufacturing facilities are responsible for communicating their anticipated production levels and specific feedstock requirements 180 days before the start of commercial operation and on an annual basis thereafter.
+Additionally, all renewable fuel manufacturing plants must provide an annual report to the state certifying that all Louisiana feedstock was competitively purchased during operation.
+The report must provide details on feedstock type, production levels, origin, and financial support.

 (Reference Louisiana Revised Statutes 3:3712)